ibmcloud-tech-canada/ibmcloud-vpc-fortigate-ap-ha-pair/README.md

 1. Key ring and keys for encrypting the boot and data volumes of the Fortigate servers.
 1. Network Flow Logs for the VPC (optional)
 1. Connection to Transit Gateway (optional)
-1. Service ID and Key for the Fortigate IBM SDN Connector

-**IMPORTANT:** The Fortigate AP HA module is based on the terraform [here](https://github.com/fortinet/ibm-fortigate-AP-HA-terraform-deploy) with the following modifications:
+The Fortigate AP HA module is based on the terraform [here](https://github.com/fortinet/ibm-fortigate-AP-HA-terraform-deploy) (which backs the catalog offering) with the following modifications:

 * Log and boot volumes are encrypted with provided key
 * Resource Group variable was added and is used with all resources so that they don't go into the default resource group